 A tribute to a new era

 Originally known as 'Republic Square', Rose Revolution Square was built in the 1960s and immediately became a politically significant symbol of Soviet architecture.
 Republic Square was famous for housing a seven-arch monument known as Andropov’s Ears and the then tallest building in Tbilisi, the 22-story Hotel Iveria.
 All this changed with 2003's Rose Revolution, a series of protests that lead to the resignation of the country’s leader and prompted a new round of elections.
 With its new name, the square now serves as a tribute to the country’s aspirations for a post-Soviet era.
-The arch monument was demolished in 2005 and the Hotel Iveria was renovated to become our Radisson Blu Iveria Hotel, Tbilisi, a building tall enough to guarantee impressive views from every window, like this one below captured from the camera atop our hotel.
+The arch monument was demolished in 2005 and the Hotel Iveria was renovated to become our Radisson Blu Iveria Hotel, Tbilisi City Centre, a building tall enough to guarantee impressive views from every window, like this one below captured from the camera atop our hotel.

 Majestic Marjanishvili Theatre